Clive07/Project_4_Retail_Dashboard/README.md

     - dash bootstrap

 The other packages used can be seen within the requirements.txt file kept within the deployment branch.
-It should be noted that the pywin32 package was removed to allowd the heroku deployment to work.
+It should be noted that the pywin32 package was removed to allow the heroku deployment to work.

 VS Code was the code editor used for this project.
 Github held the repository which links to Heroku for the deployment.